https://educationhub.blog.gov.uk/2026/05/the-childrens-wellbeing-bill-what-parents-need-to-know/

 Every child should have a consistent core education with an excellent foundation in reading, writing and maths, and support to develop essential digital, speaking, and creative skills.
 But more than half of children attend academies, which do not have to follow the national curriculum.

-The Bill will require all state-funded schools – including academies – to teach the national curriculum.
+The Act will require all state-funded schools – including academies – to teach the new national curriculum that is being developed.
 This means parents can be assured that their child is getting the benefits of the reformed curriculum – no matter what type of school they attend.

 School places